bhavukjain1/bhavukjain1.github.io/_posts/2023-02-19-capturing-requests-non-proxy-aware-application.md

 	![image](/assets/images/nat.png)
 6. Enable invisible proxy on the Burp Suite:
 	![image](/assets/images/burp.png)
 7. Now connect to the VPN on the mobile device and the system.
-This connection should capture the HTTP requests.
-There may be issues with the responses (requests not revolving to responses due to NAT rules that we set up earlier).
-Once the requests are captured, send them to the repeater tab.
-Disconnect the VPN and replay the requests from the repeater tab.
+This connection should capture the HTTP requests and responses.

 Thank you for stopping by!
 If you have any questions, comments, or suggestions, please don't hesitate to reach out.